-I'm a Research Fellow working with Helen Nissenbaum on DARPA's Brandeis project.
+I'm a Junior Research Scientist working with Helen Nissenbaum on DARPA's Brandeis project.

 We are working on formal specifications of Contextual Integrity theory that are robust against the inferential threats